Home

 I didn’t envision motherhood being me and my mini-me doing all the things I liked to do.
 I didn’t see my kids as carbon copies of me.

 However, as they grow up, it’s cool that we all enjoy doing similar things.
 My son and husband love baseball (I do too!), and my daughter and I love Broadway.
-But that’s just an added bonus that I never expected.
+We all love to be out on a boat.
+But our similar interests are all just added bonuses that I never expected.
 I just wanted to make sure I didn’t screw anything up and that I kept them alive.
 After my daughter was born, I remember the day they told me I could leave the hospital, and I looked at the nurses with fearful eyes and exclaimed, “Like WITHOUT all of you?”

 Thankfully my confidence in motherhood grew quickly.
 I stayed home with both of my kids, and we spent our days reading, playing and exploring their new lives.
 And mine, too.
 It was a beautiful, exhausting time that I wouldn’t trade for anything.
 I learned to trust my instincts and theirs.
 They are beautiful, imperfect, human-y, human beings and we are now in a season of life where they are teaching me all the things.
 And do I put some expectations on them?
 Sure, I think all parents do, consciously or subconsciously.
 But do I want them to be a certain person who fits my needs or standards?
 Nope.
 Never.